Most Famous Stadium in Madrid: Top 6 Picks

 1.4.
 The Big Club Matches and International Matches Played

-Santiago Bernabeu is the dream stadium of millions of players and most people in the world.
+Santiago Bernabeu is the dream stadium of millions of players and most people worldwide.
 The atmosphere, the scenario, everything is just beautiful.

 Mostly, during the game of their home team, you will always find Bernabeu in a new look.

-Being one of the best stadiums in the world many major games were played since its establishment.
+Being one of the best stadiums in the world, many significant games have been played since its establishment.

-The first ever big game that took place in the stadium was the European Cup Final on 30th May 1957.
+The first big game in the stadium was the European Cup Final on 30th May 1957.
 Real Madrid is the home team who battled for glory against Italian club Fiorentina.

-The final was won by the home team with a score line of 2-0 and wore the crown of European Champions for the second.
+The home team won the final with a score of 2-0 and wore the crown of European Champion for the second.

 The fixture was played between Milan and Ajax.
-Milan thrashed Ajax by 4-1 and announced themselves as the Champions of the continent for the second time.
+Milan thrashed Ajax by 4-1 and announced themselves as the continent’s Champions for the second time.

-Later, in 1980 and 2010 another European Cup Final or UEFA Champions League Final was played in the stadium.
-The initial game was played between Nottingham Forest and Hamburger SV, where the English side won the game by a score line of 1-0.
+Later, in 1980 and 2010, another European Cup Final or UEFA Champions League Final was played in the stadium.
+The initial game was played between Nottingham Forest and Hamburger SV, where the English side won by a score line of 1-0.

-Therefore, that night in Madrid was special for them as they won the title for the second time onwards.
+Therefore, that night in Madrid was special for them as they won the title for the second time.

 2. Estadio Metropolitano

-In the city of white shirts, there is someone else who is a rival of 14 times champions league winner.
-The red and white shirts are also one of the best in the world as well.
+In the city of white shirts, there is someone else who is a rival of 14 times Champions League winner.
+The red and white shirts are also one of the best in the world.

 It’s Atletico Madrid or Colchoneros.
 The other half of Madrid was founded in 1903 on 26th April.
-The previous name of the club was Athletic Club Sucursal de Madrid.
+The club’s previous name was Athletic Club Sucursal de Madrid.

 The home ground of Atletico Madrid has a capacity of 68,456.
 This half of Madrid is also a home of football legends.

-Previously the home stadium of Atletico was called Estadio de la Comunidad de Madrid.
-The history of the stadium is not so memorable as it went through many ups and downs.
+Previously, Atletico’s home stadium was Estadio de la Comunidad de Madrid.
+The stadium’s history is not so memorable as it went through many ups and downs.

-Estadio Metropolitano was first opened on 6th September 1994.
-While it was even closed once in 2004 as well.
+Estadio Metropolitano was first opened on 6 September 1994.
+It was even closed once in 2004 as well.

-After a lot of ups and downs, the stadium was finally rebuilt and reopened on 16th September 2017.
+After many ups and downs, the stadium was rebuilt and reopened on 16th September 2017.

-In 2017 when the final renovation process was complete it cost 240 million euros.
-Another elite stadium in Madrid.
+In 2017, when the final renovation was complete, it cost 240 million euros.

 2.1.
 Significant Events

-Being one of the best stadiums in the world it hosted some big games since the 90s.
-The first big fixture hosted by them was in the 1996 Supercopa de Espana on August 28th.
+Being one of the best stadiums in the world, it hosted some big games since the 90s.
+They hosted The first prominent fixture in the 1996 Supercopa de Espana on August 28th.

-Home team Atletico Madrid participated in that game against Barcelona.
-Where they beat Barcelona with a score line of 3-1.
-Although sadly, they lose 6-5 on aggregate.
+The home team, Atletico Madrid, participated in that game against Barcelona, beating Barcelona with a score of 3-1.
+Although, sadly, they lost 6-5 on aggregate.

-Later, on 2019 UEFA Champions League final was hosted by Estadio Metropolitano.
-The final fixture was played between two English greats Tottenham Hotspurs and Liverpool.
+Later, the 2019 UEFA Champions League final was hosted by Estadio Metropolitano.
+The final fixture was played between two English greats, Tottenham Hotspurs and Liverpool.

 Liverpool won a comfortable win in the all-English Champions League Final as they beat their rival 2-0.
-On that night in the Spanish capital, they won their 6th Champions League glory.
+They won their 6th Champions League glory that night in the Spanish capital.

 Despite all this, the stadium is a nightmare for Argentines.

-In 2018, on March 27th they hosted their first-ever international fixture in the form of a friendly fixture.
+In 2018, on March 27th, they hosted their first-ever international fixture in the form of a friendly institution.

 The match was played between Spain and Argentina where La Roja (The Red One) beat them 6-1.

-Although, in the next month the club hosted another major tournament final.
-On 21st April the final of Copal del Ray was played here.
+However, in the next month, the club hosted another major tournament final.
+On 21st April, the final of Copal del Ray was played here.

 This game was a mixture of sadness and happiness for Barca fans.

-They won the game with a score line of 5-0 as well as their captain Andres Iniesta also played his last-ever final in the club’s jersey.
+They won the game with a score line of 5-0, and their captain, Andres Iniesta, also played his last-ever final in the club’s jersey.

 Besides football, some programs and other sports are also organized and hosted by the stadium.
-Recently, on 1st June 2022, Rolling Stones had a concert in the stadium.
+Recently, on 1 June 2022, the Rolling Stones had a concert in the stadium.

 2.2.
 Location of Estadio Metropoliatno